 - If you remove a mask, place it in a sealed plastic bag and into a closed hamper or into the wash as soon as you can.

-Where can I get good a face mask for travel?
+Where can I get a good face mask for travel?

 If you don’t have access to a washing machine, disposable masks will be the way to go.
 These have become more available since we’re several months into the pandemic now.